lettuce-magician/Javelin/README.md

 ## How I can contribute to Javelin?

-If you find a bug, create a Issue a Pull Request for it, I will respond to it fast as possible.
+If you find a bug, create an Issue or a Pull Request for it, I will respond to it fast as possible.

 I'm on the process of creating documentation, any suggestions/contribuitions please deliver me a DM on Discord: `letiul`.